QuixThe2nd/TorrentTX/README.md

 # TorrentTX - The world's first Bittorrent Layer 2
-An experiment aiming to extend the capabilities of the torrent standard.
+An experiment aiming to extend the capabilities of the Bittorrent protocol.

-TorrentTX aims to build on-top of the torrent protocol by adding a new consensus-layer.
+TorrentTX aims to build on-top of the Bittorrent protocol by adding a new consensus-layer.
 The idea is, torrents are the perfect store of information.
 They are immutable, and stay online as long as ONE person cares to keep them online.
 Torrents allow for bitcoin-style certainty, with infinite scaling.

+## The idea
 TLDR: What if the blockchain IS the mempool?

 So, what are the main issues with bitcoin?